scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 PCBs are propagated in batches to each connected AS at a fixed frequency known as the *propagation interval*.
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store, according to the AS's selection policy.
 This set SHOULD have a fixed size, the *best PCBs set size*.

 The *best PCBs set size* SHOULD be:

-  - For intra-AS beaconing (i.e. propgating to children ASes): at most 50.
+  - For intra-AS beaconing (i.e. propagating to children ASes): at most 50.

   - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
-(Current practice is that each set of 5 is chosen among the BCPs received from each neighbor).
+Current practice is that each set of 5 is chosen among the PCBs received from each neighbor.

 These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.